HristijanGigov/Mongo-Flask/README.md

 Continuously the files are going to be cleaned with regex func. while posting them one by one with different key values after being cleaned from unnecessary characters

-Used packegas are: Flask, pymongo, sqlite3 and cleanco
+Used packegas are: Flask, pymongo, regex, sqlite3 and cleanco